woxane/Fifth-Assignment-Multithread-Basics/README.md

 Your work on this assignment will be evaluated based on:

 - **Understanding of Multithreading Concepts**: Your ability to accurately answer the theoretical questions, demonstrating a deep understanding of multithreading in Java.
-Please note that the answers to the theoretical questions should be provided separately in a markdown file.
+Remember that the answers to the theoretical questions should be provided separately in a markdown file.

-- **Practical Implementation**: Your ability to correctly implement multithreading concepts in Java in the practical questions.
-This includes creating and managing threads, using the `Runnable` interface and the `Thread` class, handling thread interruptions, and invoking the `run()` method.
+- **Test Cases**: Your code should pass all the tests provided in the test directory.
+Make sure to enable GitHub Actions to run the tests on GitHub.

 - **Code Quality**: Your code should be well-structured, readable, and efficient.
 Proper use of Java conventions, including variable naming, class structure, and comments, will also be considered.